How to use images in outgoing emails

 Embed an image directly in the HTML email body as the Base64 encoded string.

-Cons: has to be done programmatically, might be blocked in some email clients and increases the email size.
+Cons: Has to be done programmatically, might be blocked in some email clients (ex.
+Gmail web client) and increases the email size.
+Email body source becomes quite unreadable.

 Embed an image using its full URL path in the HTML email body; the image needs to be stored on a public cloud storage.